 Seizures

-An unusual or allergic reaction to ciprofloxacin, other antibiotics or medications, foods, dyes, or preservatives
+An unusual or allergic reaction to ciprofloxacin, other medications, foods, dyes, or preservatives

 Pregnant or trying to get pregnant